U.S. judge dismisses Ashley Judd's sex harassment claim against Weinstein

 Weinstein denied defaming Judd or interfering with her career.

-Reporting by Jill Serjeant; Additional reporting by Alex Dobuzinskis; Editing by Grant McCool and Lisa Shumamker
+Reporting by Jill Serjeant; additional reporting by Rich McKay; Additional reporting by Alex Dobuzinskis; Editing by Grant McCool and Lisa Shumamker